 Royal Burgh of Culross

-This picturesque Royal Burgh on the northern shore of the Forth is a complete community, preserved as it was in the 16th and 17th centuries.
+This picturesque Royal Burgh on the northern shore of the Forth is a complete community, preserved as it was in the 16th century and 17th century.

 Culross Palace